Guidance on recording and storing information (source: NSPCC)

 Volunteers will be in a unique position of power – they are responsible for supporting the family to access healthcare, set up a bank account, manage finances and their property.
 So it’s very important that you put safe recruitment procedures in place.
 Although there are no strict requirements from the Home Office, we would recommend that all volunteers who will work directly with the family should:

-- Complete an Enhanced DBS check
+- Complete a DBS check

 - Provide two references